sam-goodwin/eventual/docs/reference/1-api.md

 ### `patch`

-Registers a route that only matches a PATCH HTTP method.
+The `patch` method registers a route that only matches a PATCH HTTP method.
+It is used to apply partial modifications to a resource.

 ```ts
 api.patch("/hello", (request) => { .. });